Intrinsec/protoc-gen-psql/docs/dev.md

 };
 ```

 In conclusion, our solution enables us to have concise cascade update options without adding more complexity on `psql.column` option.
-But, to avoid sacrifying performance on trigger execution, we had to sacrifice performance at initilization, this slowed down the execution of our functional tests by about 30%.
+But, to avoid sacrifying performance on trigger execution, we had to sacrifice performance at initilization, which slowed down our functional tests execution by about 30%.

 ### Other